 For the fish and chips, preheat a deep-fat fryer to 190C/375F.
 Meanwhile, sprinkle the yeast and sugar into a mixing bowl.
 Pour over the beer and vinegar and whisk in the flour and salt.
 Leave to ferment – it is ready to use when the mixture starts to bubble.

 Place a steamer on the hob and place the chopped potatoes in the steamer and cook for 4-5 minutes.
 Remove and allow to dry out.

 Dip the cod fillets into the batter and deep fry until golden-brown and cooked through – about 3-4 minutes.
 Remove with a slotted spoon and drain on kitchen paper.

 Add the potatoes to the deep-fat fryer and fry for 3-4 minutes, or until golden-brown and crisp.
 Remove from the pan with a slotted spoon and set aside to drain on kitchen paper.
 Season with a little salt.

-Serve the fish and chips on serving plates with the tartare sauce and mushy peas.
+Serve the fish and chips with the tartare sauce and mushy peas.